Ayesha-Siddiqua88/AirCanvas_-_OpenCV/README.md

 # OpenCV and Air Canvas

-This repo consists of a simple demostration of opencv and Air Canvas project that is built with OpenCV and mediapipe.<br>
+This repo consists of a simple demostration of Air Canvas project that is built with OpenCV and mediapipe.<br>

 ### 🐍 Demo of OpenCV
 ▪ Reads and displays an RGB and grayscale flower image.<br>